idriskvk/Gender-Classificiation-Problem/README.md

 # Gender-Classificiation-Problem
+This is my Solution for a simple Machine Learning Challenge I participated.
-Gender Classification Problem based on Height, Weight &amp; Shoe Size.
+I utilized 5 different Machine Learning Models in order to predict Gender based on Height, Weight & Shoe Size.